ayyshaaa/ayyshaaa/README.md

 ## 👩‍💻 About Me

-I'm a junior developer enrolled in **École 42 Paris**, with an unusual background: I hold a **Master's degree in Cellular & Molecular Biology** and have conducted research at the **Francis Crick Institute** (London) and **Institut Pasteur** (Paris) — including a **peer-reviewed publication** in *ACS Central Science* (17 citations to date).
+I'm a junior developer enrolled in **École 42 Paris**, with an scientific background: I hold a **Master's degree in Cellular & Molecular Biology**, have conducted research at the **Francis Crick Institute** (London) and **Institut Pasteur** (Paris), and got a **peer-reviewed publication** in *ACS Central Science*.

+I transitioned into software engineering because I loved the idea of learning, experimenting and iterating at a faster pace, (almost) for free, anywhere.
+I have been surrounded by computers since young, always loved video games, and been chronically online.
+I made the right choice, right ?

-I transitioned into software engineering with a keen interest in **automation, data pipelines, AI and biotechnologies**.
-I bring a scientist's methodical and problem-solving mindset to every project I take part in.
-Testing and iterating are tasks I have always implemented accross my fields of studies.
+As of now I have a keen interest in **automation, data pipelines, AI and biotechnologies**.

 🔍 Currently seeking a **2-year work-study contract** or a **6-month internship** — available within 1 month.